Skip to content

 1. Mutation

 Mutations are changes in an organism’s DNA sequence.
-In programming, this is analogous to random errors or intentional changes introduced into code.
+In programming terms, this is analogous to random errors or intentional changes introduced into code.

 Mutations provide the raw material for new variations within a population, similar to how code changes can create new possibilities in software behavior.